It is my honor, as Kai's mama to write about him for the Hope4ATRT fighters page. And what a fighter this kid is.

 We are currently fighting in San Diego.
 Kai is getting daily focal radiation, under sedation.
 Cruz (our oldest) is in a new pre-school, again.

 Kai is fighting so hard for this life.
 We stand beside him, we ask him to do the hard work.
-He is 21 months old and he has been fighting for his life, every day since he was 7 months old.
+He has been fighting for his life, every day since he was 7 months old.

 Thank you for allowing me to share his story.
 Please support all these kiddos and families who are trying to stay above water.
 Who would move mountains to spend another day with their babies.
 Who cry out for more funding for our kids every day.
 Who advocate and fight like hell for their kids.
 Support them.
 Support us.
 Please.
 We need it.